madhavv197/time_series_introduction/README.md

 Det(X^TX) = Var(X_1)*Var(X_2)-Cov(X_1,X_2)Cov(X_2,X_1)
 $$

-We can say that a matrix is ill-conditioned, or nearly singular when the ratio of largest to smallest eigen value is greater than $1\cdot10^6$:
+We can say that a matrix is ill-conditioned, or nearly singular, when the ratio of largest to smallest eigen value is greater than $1\cdot10^6$:

 $$
 \kappa(X^TX) = \frac{\sigma_{max}}{\sigma_{min}}
 $$

 Kappa is known as the condition number.

 ##### Connecting Back

 After all this linear algebra, what does this have to do with L2 regularization?
 How does this help multicollinearity and overfitting?

 Multicollinearity occours when two or more predictors are highly correlated.
-This means that their covariances will be large.
-In other words, the off-diagonal elements of our matrix will be very large in comparison to the diagonal elements (its variances).
-This causes the inverse of $(X^TX)^{-1}$ to be nearly singular (ill-conditioned).
-In other words the determinant is very close to 0.
+Consider the case where one predictor is perfectly correlated to another predictor ($X_1 = 2X_2$), in this case we get an eigenvalue of 0, which means that our gram matrix is singular.
+If predictors are highly correlated, then we get eigenvalues very close to 0, resulting in high conditioning numbers, which results in a model that is very sensitive to noise in the train set.

+In ridge regression we add a penalty term lambda, in this case our equation for OLS results to:

+$$
+\beta = (X^T X + \lambda I)^{-1} X^T Y
+$$

+This results in our eigenvalues being increased by lambda:

+$$
+\sigma_{j}^\text{ridge} = \sigma_j + \lambda
+$$

+This stablizes our inversion, helping with predictors being highly correlated.
+As we also penalise large $\beta$ coefficients, we avoid specific predictors being highly used, helping with overfitting!

 #### Lasso (L1)